Advanced Finishing

 Paint, in general terms, is a solid pigment in a solvent solution.
 It is applied wet and either air-dries or is baked dry in an oven.
 As the paint dries, the solvents evaporate, releasing any VOC (volatile organic compounds) contained in the solvent, leaving a thin (less than 1mil) dry film of colored pigment and resin.

 The life of the coating depends on the application.
 For corrosion and abrasion coatings, two months may suffice; however, 2-3 years is not atypical.
 For outdoor applications, five to seven years with minimal color and gloss reduction is usual; however, for patio furniture, rust may occur at welds within 1-2 years.
 High-end architectural applications meeting AAMA 2605 specifications can be warranted for 10 to 20 years.
 For electrical applications such as bus bars, coatings may last as long as 10-15 years.
-In general, the life expectancy of powder coating is longer than paint, making it a more reliable finish.
+In general, the life expectancy of powder coating is longer than that of paint, making it a more reliable finish.

 Average cold application to a flat plate would be 1-3mils or .001″ to .003″.
 Application to a warm part can result in 3-5 mils.
 Spray or fluid bed dip on a hot part can achieve 8-12 mils, and multiple coats, depending on the powder resin, can yield a thickness over 125 mils or 1/8 inch.